dlemburg/sequelizegql/README.md

 | `sequelizeExportMatcher`    | `fn(exports)` | -                                                    |
 | `schemaMapExportMatcher`    | `fn(exports)` | -                                                    |

+### Notes on Filepath `options`

+- All filepaths from root working folder; values can be globs, i.e. `/path/to/dir/**/*`
+- All `pathTo<entity>` must be absolute from root directory
+- Note that for `pathToCustomSchema`, if filepath is glob, exports must be located on `resolvers` or `typedefs` property
+- Export paths can be named after entity or located on default; i.e. `pathToSequelize.sequelize | pathToSequelize.default`, `pathToSchemaMap.schemaMap | pathToSchemaMap.default`
+- Note that 'create mutations' only allow one level of associations; 'update mutations' do not allow for multiple levels yet

+&nbsp;

-### Filepath options export note
+### Notes on Filepath Export Matcher `options`

 - For Filepath options export naming rules, you can export `default`, use a matcher function, or use the provided object property name listed below.
 - We will always use the provided export property name if present
 - We will always use `default` if no other properties are present
 - Matchers will always be called regardless of above (use this if you have files with multiple exports that you want ignored)
 - After all of the above have been respected, the entire object will be merged into the accumulated result (accumulated may mean one file's export or multiple files if a glob has been provided)

-&nbsp;

-### Filepath options note

-- All filepaths from root working folder; values can be globs, i.e. `/path/to/dir/**/*`
-- All `pathTo<entity>` must be absolute from root directory
-- Note that for `pathToCustomSchema`, if filepath is glob, exports must be located on `resolvers` or `typedefs` property
-- Export paths can be named after entity or located on default; i.e. `pathToSequelize.sequelize | pathToSequelize.default`, `pathToSchemaMap.schemaMap | pathToSchemaMap.default`
-- Note that 'create mutations' only allow one level of associations; 'update mutations' do not allow for multiple levels yet

 &nbsp;